For Libraries, Nature Centers, Scouts and other Groups

 Meet the Animals!

-Discover some of the animals that live at the SM&NC by meeting them up close and personal.
+Meet some of the animals that live at the SM&NC up close and personal.
 Meet creatures that live in our forests, ponds, fields and even some from the farm!
 We’ll have a chance to see them eyeball to eyeball and touch a few too!
 Animals may include a goat, chinchilla, guinea pig, chicken, duck, snake or frog.
 Special themes, such as Animals in Winter, can be accommodated.
-Audience: Any size.
-Ages: Recommended for all ages.
+Audience: up to 100.
+Recommended for all ages.

 Slimy & Scaly

 Explore the world of reptiles and amphibians as we visit with some live snakes, turtles, frogs and lizards!
-Discover the differences between the two groups, learn about how they grow up and have a chance to touch many live slimy and scaly creatures!
-Meet some live animals that live in our local area as well as some from around the world!
-Audience: Any size.
-Ages: Recommended for all ages.
+We’ll discover the differences between the two groups, learn how they grow up, and have a chance to touch many live slimy and scaly creatures!
+Meet some live animals that live in our local area, as well as some from around the world!
+Audience: up to 100.
+Recommended for all ages.

 Books & Beasts

 Meet some animals from your favorite books!
 From the Salamander Room to Charlotte’s Web, we’ll see creatures almost jump right from the pages!
 We’ll bring some of our favorite children’s books to show and share one or two short ones with the group!
-Then get a chance to see and touch some of the animals that live at the Stamford Museum.
-Audience: Any size.
-Ages: Recommended for all ages.
+We’ll then get a chance to see and touch some of the animals that live at the Stamford Museum & Nature Center.
+Audience: up to 100.
+Recommended for all ages.

 From camouflage to hibernation, investigate the tools and behaviors that help animals do their jobs in nature.
-Using live animals and mounted specimens, we’ll discover the differences between living on land and in the water, why animals are fast or slow and even find out about an animal that likes to eat skunks.
-Audience: Any size.
-Ages: Recommended for all ages.
+Using live animals and mounted specimens, we’ll discover the differences between living on land and in the water, why animals are fast or slow, and even find out about an animal that likes to eat skunks.
+Audience: up to 100.
+Recommended for all ages.

 Discover the who, what, where and why behind eating bugs.
-From mealworm spaghetti to roasted tarantula, find out why people have been eating insects and invertebrates for hundreds of years.
+From mealworm spaghetti to roasted tarantula, we’ll find out why people have been eating insects and invertebrates for hundreds of years.
 We’ll meet some live bugs that might be on a menu somewhere, as well as some animals that eat bugs.
-Brave participants will also have a chance to try an edible insect snack, if desired, at the end of the program.
+Brave participants will have a chance to try an edible insect snack, if desired, at the end of the program.
 A unique and fun experience!
-Audience: Any size.
-Ages: Recommended for all ages.
+Audience: up to 25.
+Recommended for all ages.

-Discover the importance of local farms as we learn about the many products, from wool to eggs to vegetables, which come from CT and NY farms.
-We’ll test our audience with our farm baby name quiz and have a chance to meet a few live residents from our farm.
+Discover the importance of local farms as we learn about the many products, which come from CT and NY farms, from wool to eggs to vegetables.
+We’ll test our audience with our farm baby name quiz and get a chance to meet a few live residents from our farm.
 Animals may include chicks, chicken, duck, guinea pig, rabbit, goat or lamb depending on availability.
-Audience: Any size.
-Ages: Recommended for all ages.
+Available May-August.
+Audience: up to 40.
+Recommended for all ages.

 Ever wondered how to make slime or how a volcano works?
-In this hands-on class we will explore some basic principles of science by making things foam, fizz or fly!
+Explore some basic principles of science by making things foam, fizz or fly In this hands-on class!
 We might find out how to make colors move, how quicksand works, make a rocket out of a film canister or more!
 Participants will make a few things to take home too.
 This program does get a bit messy, so non-carpeted areas are recommended.
-Audience: up to 30 participants.
+Audience: up to 25 participants.
 Recommended for ages 5 and up.

 What’s it Matter?

-In good weather, programs can be held outside
+- In good weather, programs can be presented outside